kellpossible/blog/content/Adventures/23-EmpathyAndCriticism.rst

 making us appear reckless and dagerous.
 It might make others question our personal suitability for taking on leadership responsibilities?

-Of course, unfortunately considerations for admission of guilt and culpability in the context of litigation increasingly plays a part in a number of accident scenarios in our societies, but I would like to argue that these considerations when applied liberally are also toxic
+Of course, unfortunately, considerations for admission of guilt and culpability in the context of litigation increasingly plays a part in a number of accident scenarios in our societies, but I would like to argue that these considerations when applied liberally are also toxic